Satcam Boolell: Political career

 During colonial times preceding 1968 he was elected to the Legislative Council of British Mauritius following the 1953 elections as an independent candidate.
 Satcam Boolell then joined Sookdeo Bissoondoyal's party the Independent Forward Bloc (IFB) which had dissociated itself from the Labour Party (Mauritius) which had been taken over by a group of Hindu intellectuals (led by Seewoosagur Ramgoolam) who collaborated with the British governor of the colonial British Mauritius.
 After being elected at the 1959 elections he became Minister of Agriculture in the colonial government of Mauritius.
 At the general elections of 7 August 1967 he became part of the new cabinet of ministers led by Seewoosagur Ramgoolam.
 From 1967 to 1968 he was Minister of Education.

 Following the 12 March 1968 accession of Mauritius to Independence he became Minister of Agriculture from 1968 to 1974.
 During this period he participated in the negotiations for the Sugar Protocol in Yaoundé and Lomé which were critical for the survival of the sugar industry.
 At the 1982 elections he was defeated but in 1983 Satcam Boolell was elected to Parliament.
-Thus in the cabinet led by Anerood Jugnauth he became Minister of Economy and Planning until 1984.
+Thus in the MSM-PMSD-Labour cabinet led by Anerood Jugnauth he became Minister of Economy and Planning until Friday 10 February 1984 when he was sacked by PM Jugnauth for breaking Cabinet ranks by dealing directly with trade unions without consulting with partners Boodhoo, Duval or Jugnauth.
 From 1986 to 1990 he served as Deputy Prime Minister.
 Minister of Foreign Affairs, and Minister of Justice in various governments led by Anerood Jugnauth.
-In 1990 Satcam Boolell was dismissed from the ruling government after refusing to support the project to make the island a Republic.
+In August 1990 Satcam Boolell was one of the three ministers who were dismissed from the ruling government after refusing to support the project to make the island a republic.
+The other two ministers who were sacked were Vishnu Lutchmeenaraidoo and Dineshwar Ramjuttun.

 Following the electoral defeat of 1982 Sir Satcam Boolell was dismissed from the Labour Party, and he thus formed a new party Mouvement Patriotique Mauricien (MPM) before returning to the Labour Party in 1983.
 He was president of the Labour Party (Mauritius) from 1984 to 1991.
-Satcam Boolell was a candidate of Labour Party in Constituency No. 10 - Montagne Blanche and Grand River South East at the General Elections held on September 15, 1991.
+Satcam Boolell was a candidate of Labour Party in Constituency No. 10 - Montagne Blanche and Grand River South East at the General Elections held on 15 September 1991.
 However he was defeated and did not take part in subsequent elections.
 Before retiring he was High Commissioner of Mauritius in London until 2000.

 He is credited for having led innovations at the Agricultural Marketing Board and facilitated agricultural diversification.
 Satcam Boolell also supported the Young Farmers Club, an initiative of Dr Clovis Vellin in the 1960s and 1970s to encourage small-scale and hobby farming in Mauritius.